dcrebbin/meta-vision-api/README.md

 ![](/assets/mai-promotional.png)

+Note: by using this project you agree to the terms of use outlined in [TERMS_OF_USE.md](https://github.com/dcrebbin/meta-glasses-api/blob/main/TERMS_OF_USE.md)

 **This is a browser extension to add custom AI bots to messenger that can be used with the Meta Rayban Smart Glasses or the standalone messenger app.**

 ## Features: